-A list of common airlines and the corresponding codes and call signs is available on the Airline Codes page.
-As discussed in our new member reading material, call signs must be entered when connecting to the network.
-This page will help you determine which code to use.
+A list of common airlines and the corresponding designators and call signs is available on the Airline Designators page.
+If you like to sim with airliners, this page will help you determine how to connect to the network.

 Safe, fun, realistic flying begins with appropriate flight planning.
 The Flight Planning page provides an overview of flight planning, the tools virtual pilots need to conduct realistic flights online, and finding charts.
 The page takes pilots though seven steps of successful flight planning and provides a variety of tips for operating the most realistic, accurate virtual flights.